uos/rmagine_docs/docs/installation.md

 ### OptiX Backbone (optional)

-Rmagine supports NVIDIA OptiX versions of 7.2 or newer (experimental support for OptiX 8).
+Rmagine supports NVIDIA OptiX versions of 7.2 or newer (experimental support for OptiX 8+).
 The OptiX-Library is installed via the GPU driver.
-The OptiX-Headers can be downloaded [here](https://developer.nvidia.com/designworks/optix/download).
+The OptiX-Headers can be downloaded from [GitHub](https://github.com/NVIDIA/optix-dev).
 The Headers require a specific GPU driver and CUDA version to be installed on your system:

 | OptiX Version | Minimum Driver Version |